benhur07b/data-literacy-101/pages/free-and-open-source-tools/data-analysis-and-presentation-tools.md

 - SPARQL query results

 ### What can I do with it?
-- Creat a wide range of charts from your data
+- Create a wide range of charts from your data
 - Export your chart as a vector or raster image that you can edit in other software

 ### How easy is it to learn and use?